What are the basic things to know about providing CPR for pregnant women?

-- A proper basic life support can provide better ventilation, chest excursion, and oxygenation.
+- Proper basic life support can provide better ventilation, chest excursion, and oxygenation.

 - Advanced airway placement is crucial for a maternal cardiac arrest case, that is why the preparation must be done properly and thoroughly.

-Double check if spontaneous respiration reoccurs and if there is a need for adequate ventilation.
+Double-check if spontaneous respiration reoccurs and if there is a need for adequate ventilation.
 A pregnant woman would normally need to be intubated for a certain time period after resuscitation.
 The added mechanical ventilation maintains and regulates the arterial blood gas values for the pregnant woman.
-If there are respiratory distress, immediately determine and provide the necessary aid.
+If there is respiratory distress, immediately determine and provide the necessary aid.